C-section is one of the most commonly performed major surgeries performed around the world.

 Women are rarely supported in a way that helps them understand what causes labor to start.
 They are routinely induced by 41 weeks, scared by the possibility their baby will be stillborn if they aren’t.

 Hospitals are noisy and bright and filled with strangers, which interrupts the hormones in labor that allow birth to unfold naturally.

-Staff are busy, and often look after more than one mother at a time.
-They’re trained to act early on any potential warning signs, and to actively manage labor to fit in with policy and protocol.
+The staff is busy and often looks after more than one mother at a time.
+They’re trained to act early on any potential warning signs and to actively manage labor to fit in with policy and protocol.

 Under pressure, a woman tenses up, and contraction pain becomes excruciating, so she has an epidural.
 As a result, her movement is then restricted, which affects her baby’s heart rate.

 Fetal distress is then picked up and suddenly there’s more urgency to give birth.
 She can’t push because of the epidural or she’s unable to get into a position that helps her push effectively.

 Within a short space of time, she signs consent forms for a c-section and is grateful her baby is ok.